h2oai/h2ogpt/README.md

 model_path_gptj=ggml-gpt4all-j-v1.3-groovy.bin
 model_name_gpt4all_llama=ggml-wizardLM-7B.q4_2.bin
 ```
 For `gptj` and `gpt4all_llama`, you can choose a different model than our default choice by going to GPT4All Model explorer [GPT4All-J compatible model](https://gpt4all.io/index.html).
-One does not need to download manually, the gp4all package will download at runtime and put it into `.cache` like huggingface would.
+One does not need to download manually, the gp4all package will download at runtime and put it into `.cache` like Hugging Face would.
 However, `gpjt` model often gives [no output](docs/FAQ.md#gpt4all-not-producing-output), even outside h2oGPT.

 So, for chatting, a better instruct fine-tuned LLaMa-based model for llama.cpp can be downloaded from [TheBloke](https://huggingface.co/TheBloke).
 For example, [13B WizardLM Quantized](https://huggingface.co/TheBloke/wizardLM-13B-1.0-GGML) or [7B WizardLM Quantized](https://huggingface.co/TheBloke/WizardLM-7B-uncensored-GGML).
 TheBloke has a variety of model types, quantization bit depths, and memory consumption.
 Choose what is best for your system's specs.
 However, be aware that LLaMa-based models are not [commercially viable](docs/FAQ.md#commercial-viability).